 Douglas, who was named lord-lieutenant of Kirkcudbright, Scotland, in 1807 and elected a Fellow of the Royal Society of London in 1808, planned to use the land to settle displaced Scottish Highlanders, the first of which arrived in 1812, according to HBC Heritage.

 “The Selkirk settlement not only straddled the established NWC route to the Northwest, but also encompassed a number of important NWC forts such as Esperance, Dauphin, Souris, Pembina, Gibraltar and Bas-de-la-Rivière.
 This immediately caused friction.
 Adding to this was the issue of settlement itself.
 At the best of times the farmer and the fur trader are poor neighbours: the success of the former usually depends on clearing the forests that support the animals sought by the latter.
 But in Red River these tensions were exacerbated by the presence of a unique local population—the Métis.”

-1962 5c RED RIVER SETTLEMENT STAMP
+1962 RED RIVER STAMP

-Douglas was also featured on a 2012 61-cent Permanent stamp (SC #2539) commemorating the settlement’s 200th anniversary.
+Douglas was also featured on a 2012 Permanent stamp (SC #2539) commemorating the settlement’s 200th anniversary.

 Designed by Susan Mavor, this stamp depicts the various people living in the area at the time.